More information about Surgery

 If your surgical team is planning curative surgery, they first may do a laparoscopy (a type of minor surgery) to look for any spread of the cancer that could make curative surgery not an option.
 This procedure is described in Tests for Bile Duct Cancer.
 During the laparoscopy, the surgeon can look for areas of cancer that did not show up on imaging tests.
 If the cancer is resectable, laparoscopy can also help plan the operation to remove it.

-Surgery to remove bile duct cancer can have serious side effects and, depending on how extensive it is, you may need many weeks to recover.
-If your cancer is very unlikely to be curable, be sure to carefully weigh the pros and cons of surgery or other treatments that will need a lot of recovery time.
-It’s very important to understand the goal of any surgery for bile duct cancer, what the possible benefits and risks are, and how the surgery is likely to affect your quality of life.
+Surgery to remove bile duct cancer can have serious side effects.
+Depending on how extensive it is, you may need many weeks to recover.
+It’s very important to understand how the surgery is likely to affect your quality of life.

 For resectable cancers, the type of operation depends on where the cancer is.